InternetNZ/srs-epp-client/README.md

 REQUIRED MODULES
 ----------------

-`sec` uses the following non-standard python modules: lxml, requests and jinja2.
+`sec` uses the following non-standard python modules: lxml and jinja2.

 These are all available as Debian packages, to install them run:
-`sudo apt-get install python3-lxml python3-requests python3-jinja2`.
+`sudo apt-get install python3-lxml python3-jinja2`.

 ENVIRONMENT
 -----------